-The results of in vivo entrance dose measurements are presented in Figure 3 and showed a mean percentual deviation of measured dose from expected dose of 99% with a standard deviation of $\pm 2.6\%$.
-The comparison between the standard deviation of the mean percentual deviation of measured dose from expected dose ($\pm 2.6\%$) and the estimated overall uncertainty of individual dose measurementes ($\pm 3\%$) indicates that small discrepancy between the measured and expected mean value (-1%) was due to limitations of the dosimetric system.
+manually from the prescribed tumor dose) of 99% with a standard deviation of $\pm 2.6\%$.
+The comparison between the standard deviation of the mean percentage deviation of measured dose from expected dose ($\pm 2.6\%$) and the estimated overall uncertainty of individual dose measurements ($\pm 3\%$) indicates that small residual discrepancy between the measured and expected mean value (-1%) was due to limitations of the dosimetric system.
 In this pilot study no discrepancies larger than 5% between the expected dose and measured dose (ICRU, 1976) were detected.

-4 Conclusions
+4. Conclusions

-The pilot study to test the applicability of a thermoluminecent dosimetric system for performing in vivo entrance dose measurements in external photon beam radiotherapy presented good results.
+The pilot study to test the applicability of a thermoluminescent dosimetric system for performing in vivo entrance dose measurements in external photon beam radiotherapy presented good results.
 These measurements demonstrated the value of thermoluminescent dosimetry as a treatment verification method and its applicability as a part of a quality assurance program in radiotherapy.